 Tucked between the granite boulders close to the main hub of Simon’s Town lays Boulders Beach.
 Boulders Beach is an iconic destination for tourists and locals alike.
 Not only does it boast a beautiful white, sandy beach and crystal blue waters; but it’s also home to some quirky avian inhabitants…

-The Penguin Colony of Boulders Beach
+The friendly Penguin Colony

 Approximately 3000 African Penguins call Boulders Beach home.
 Also known as Jackass Penguins, these birds made their way to area in 1982 after migrating from Dyer island, near Gansbaai.

 Though Boulders Beach provides a great base to start your birdie adventures from, taking a walk on the wheelchair-friendly boardwalks to the lesser known Foxy Beach offers the best views of the penguins.

 Although you’ll be able to see penguins all year round, we recommend visiting in January when the baby birds moult their feathers on the beach.
 Between September and October most of the birds spend their time at sea, feeding.
 Early mornings or late afternoons in Summer are when the birds are at their most active.

 The penguins of Boulders Beach are protected as part of the Table Mountain National Park conservation program.
 A small entry/conservation fee applies when visiting Boulders Beach.

 - R76 per Adult